HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - encourage Aas(Duat - cannot confirm)

-- TA & OnTheList activities may gain some focus
+- TA & OnTheList activities must gain more focus
+  - 0119: dupElim needs
-  - 0110: SoW preparation really needs attention
+  - 0110: ( TA )SoW preparation really needs attention
     - can this serve as a test on the DaniS relationship ?

 - provide more guidance to ToA